palladian1/xv6-annotated/boot.md

 hardware specs and backwards-compatibility requirements, so if you made it this far, it does get better!

-(But it also gets worse... looking at you, "mp.c" and "kbd.c"...)
+(But it also gets worse... looking at you, [mp.c](https://github.com/mit-pdos/xv6-public/blob/master/mp.c) and [kbd.c](https://github.com/mit-pdos/xv6-public/blob/master/kb.c)...)